actipc336/mazdagps/docs/index.rst

-Mazda GPS Navigation System Update: A Complete Overview
+How to Update Mazda GPS Navigation?
+Easy Guide
 ==========================================================
 .. toctree::
    :maxdepth: 2